wp-plugins/dynamic-audio-player-basic/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Dynamic Audio Player provides an audio player widget with a dynamic playlist and shortcodes for single buttons.
+Provides an audio player widget with a dynamic playlist and shortcodes for "play" and "add" buttons.
+Tracks keep playing while the user navigstes through the site.

 == Description ==

-Dynamic Audio Player is a Wordpress plugin which allows you to add an audio player widget with a dynamic playlist and shortcodes for single buttons.
+Provides an audio player widget with a dynamic playlist and shortcodes for "play" and "add" buttons.

-The 2.0.0 plugin version keeps the tracks playing while the user navigates through the site.
+Tracks keep playing while the user navigates through the web site.

+You can find an example and a detailed description at <a href="http://dynamicaudioplayer.com/">dynamicaudioplayer.com/</a>.
-You can find some tutorials at <a href="http://dynamicaudioplayer.com/tutorials/">dynamicaudioplayer.com/tutorials/</a>.
+And some tutorials at <a href="http://dynamicaudioplayer.com/tutorials/">dynamicaudioplayer.com/tutorials/</a>.

 == Installation ==